RyanMConstable/CSGO_Project/README.md

 Files that need to be created
 1) dbconnection.py -> this will be a connection to your own personal database

-### Runtime
+### Run time
-1) Run downloadDemsMain.py as much as possible to continuously check for new user games.
-Schedule a run every minute or so.
+downloadDemsMain.py will be your 'exec' file